bingeli1212/nitrile-preview/doc/DOC-latex-translation.md

   does not work for LuaLaTeX; use the -\kern0pt- method instead.
 - begin/end/verbatim or begin/end/Verbatim cannot be used inside "beamer"
   without making the slide "fragile"
-- begin/end/lstlisting cannot be used inside "beamer" without making the slide "fragile"
+- begin/end/lstlisting cannot be used inside a "beamer" document without making the slide "fragile"
 - For PDFLATEX translation the \begin{CJK} command cannot appear as part of the document title \title{...}, for LUALATEX this is okay.
-- When style.stretch is present the "tabularx" environment is used, which is provided by "memoir" class directly, and must be included as a separate package if "slide" is the "peek" type.
-It also requires that "pdflatex" to run twice in order to get the effect.
+- When style.stretch is present the "tabularx" environment is used.
+  This env is supplied by "memoir" document class, and must include an external package name "tabularx" otherwise.